kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

     {
         inOrder(current.get());
     }

+Steps for iterative solution:

+1. Create an empty stack
+2. Push the current node to stack and set current = current->left until current is null
+3. If current is NULL and s is not empty then
+   *  Pop the top node from stack s and print it
+   *  set currentNode = currentNode.right
+   *  go to step 2
+4.If stack is empty and currentNode is also null then we are done with it

 Initally, if  ``current`` is not null, it's left children are pushed onto the stack until a null child is encountered.
 This corresponds to the first two lines of the recursive algorithm